-In the late 1970s Robert Draney and Jack Peterson founded the Independent Information Services Corporation, or IIS.
-From a cramped office on Cahuenga Boulevard in Hollywood, California, their pioneer team of five (including two who remain as current Entertainment Partners employees) introduced the first time-share accounting and payroll system to the industry, Screen Production Management System (SPMS), in 1978.
+In the late 1970s, Robert Draney and Jack Peterson founded the Independent Information Services Corporation, or IIS.
+From a cramped office on Cahuenga Boulevard in Hollywood, their pioneer team of five introduced the first time-share accounting and payroll system to the industry, Screen Production Management System (SPMS), in 1978.

 In 2011 EP released MMS To Go, a companion iPad® app to the desktop version of Movie Magic Scheduling.
 At the 2011 California/Western States Chapter ESOP Conference, EP won the "Most Effective ESOP Committee" award.

 EP Financial Solutions' film financing division was launched in February 2012, with John Hadity at the helm.
 Over the course of the year, EP was the recipient of the Burbank Temporary Aid Center's Top Award for Citizenship in March and was also recognized as one of Achievers Most Engaged Workplaces® in the United States.
-Sanjeev Tandon joined EP in September as the Executive Vice President of Finance and Strategic Planning.
-In addition, EP won the ESOP Association's California/Western States Chapter Awards for "Communications Excellence for Intranet" and "Best ESOP Event" in October.
+Sanjeev Tandon joined EP in September as Chief Financial Officer.
+In addition, EP won The ESOP Association's California/Western States Chapter Awards for "Communications Excellence for Intranet" and "Best ESOP Event" in October.

 An affiliate office in San Juan, Puerto Rico was opened in July 2013, offering production payroll and production incentive services to the industry.
 Our ACA Solutions team was launched, providing Affordable Care Act (ACA) compliant solutions for the entertainment industry.
 This included EP Cares™, our health insurance plan, which offers transferable coverage for non-union production workers.
 EP Cares™ was the first entertainment industry private healthcare exchange.

 Today, the employees of Entertainment Partners number more than 900, with offices in Alabama, California, Connecticut, Florida, Georgia, Louisiana, New Mexico, New York, North Carolina, and Pennsylvania.